H-Studio logo

 First call, situation framing, mutual NDA

-Access setup: repo, server, infrastructure, accounts
+Access setup: repository, server, infrastructure, accounts — as availability allows

-Six-axis triage, written summary & call
+Six-axis triage, written summary and call

-Phased recovery or parallel rebuild (optional)
+Phased recovery or parallel rebuild

 Senior-led · 05